BLOG

 A sales cycle is the process of turning a prospect or lead into a paying customer.
 That sales cycle process begins from the moment you become aware of a potential lead, and continues as they move through your sales pipeline until they make their first purchase with you (and sometimes beyond, into the upsell or cross-sell process).

-I’ll go into more depth on the stages of a sales cycle shortly, but the length of your sales cycle will depend on a few factors.
-Some products or services might have a long sales cycle by nature, especially if they’re expensive—we’re talking months and sometimes even years.
+I’ll go into more depth on the stages of a sales cycle below, but the length of your sales cycle will depend on a few factors.
+For example, an enterprise sales process typically has a longer sales cycle by nature and can potentially take months or even years.

 Others will have a much shorter cycle length since leads go through the sales funnel faster and become qualified leads and ultimately customers more quickly.
 For example, the retail sales cycle is typically on the shorter side.
-(Then there are things like how diligently your reps follow up.)
+(Then there are other factors that impact sales cycle length, like how diligently your reps follow up.)

 👉 Dialpad tip: